dzenbot/DZNWebViewController/README.md

 iPhone/iPad controller simple web browser with toolbar options (backward, forward, stop loading and export).
 Feel free to fork it and make it more interesting!

+DZWebBrowser uses ARC and supports iOS6 and below.

 ![DZWebBrowser](http://www.dzen.cl/github/DZWebBrowser.png)

 ## How to use
-It is very easy to integrate to your projects.
+It is very easy to integrate into your projects.
 Take a look into the sample project.

 ### Step 1